Poudre High School: Other honors and achievements

 Jacob Greenwood won four individual state titles in Boys Wrestling from 2015 to 2018.

 In 1994 the girls' cross county team won the National AAU Championship.
 They placed 1–2–5–7 and 11th. for a score of 26 points.
 The Race was held in Hammond, Indiana.

 In 2005, the cheerleading team finished third in the 5A co-ed division at CHSAA's annual cheerleading state competition held in Denver, Colorado.
 The team later finished third at a national competition in Las Vegas, Nevada.
 The team also placed in the top ten in later years at the CHSAA State competition, winning seventh place in 2006 and ninth place in 2007.

-In 2012, Poudre went to the state championship basketball game sadly lost a close game.
-But Poudre was able to beat reigning champion team #1 Regis Jesuit in the semi finals.
+In 2012, Poudre went to the state championship basketball game and lost a close game after beating reigning champion team #1 Regis Jesuit in the semi-finals.

 Poudre High School also hosts a robust unified sports program, with teams made up of athletes with and without disabilities.
 Along with flag football, the school has a unified basketball team, which regularly draws as many or more fans than typical basketball games.